-Cooked, lean meats such as beef, chicken and turkey are all ok for you cat to eat.
-However, it’s important that you make sure the meat’s cooked through – never give cats raw meat – and remove all skin and bones before feeding.
+Cooked, lean meats such as beef, chicken, turkey, liver and lamb are all ok for you cat to eat.
+However, it’s important that you take great care when serving to make sure the meat’s cooked through – never give cats raw meat – and remove all skin and bones before feeding your cat.

 Cats are widely known for their love of fish and most types are actually fine for your cat to eat!
+They contain omega-3 fatty acids which is good for their overall health and may also be beneficial for cats with arthritis and kidney disease.
 As with meats, make sure the fish is properly cooked and all the bones are removed, and never give your cat raw fish.

-Many cats hate vegetables, so they may simply turn their nose up when presented with one.
-However, if your feline enjoys the odd veggie snack, a few safe vegetables cats can eat are: steamed broccoli, carrots and peas.
+It’s not uncommon for cats to hate vegetables, so they may simply turn their nose up when presented with one.
+However, if your feline enjoys an odd veggie snack, they do offer lots of vitamins, fibre and water.
+A few safe vegetables cats can eat are: cucumber, steamed broccoli, carrots and asparagus and peas.

 Human foods to avoid feeding your cat:

-Where there’s lots of human foods that are safe for cats to eat, there’s also plenty that should be avoided.
+Where there’s lots of human foods that are safe for cats to eat, there’s also plenty out there that should be avoided.
 Some of the foods/ingredients that are poisonous or harmful for cats are:

-- Xylitol: a sweetener usually found in sweets, certain peanut butters and gum
+- Xylitol: usually found in sweets, certain peanut butters and gum.

 For more information on harmful substances and poisonous foods for cats, check out our article.